levitsky/biolccc/doc/sphinx/source/tutorial.rst

 different assumptions.
 This version of the BioLCCC model contains two types of
 model:

-    **ROD_BOLTZMANN** - in this type of model a peptide is represented as an absolutely rigid rod.
+    **ROD** - in this type of model a peptide is represented as an absolutely rigid rod.
 Amino acids are modelled as regularly spaced beads threaded on this rod.
 This assumption works better for peptides rather than protein molecules.
-The adsorption is described by the Boltzmann equation.

-    The equations for ROD_BOLZMANN are going to be published in the upcoming paper.
+    The equations for the ROD model are to be published in the upcoming paper.

-    **COIL_BOLTZMANN** - in this model a protein molecule is described as a flexible polymer.
+    **COIL** - in this model a protein molecule is described as a flexible polymer.
 The conformations of this molecule in a pore can be modelled as a random walk in the field of adsorbing walls.
 This assumption should work better for long protein molecules.
-The adsorption itself is described by the Boltzmann equation.

-    COIL_BOLTZMANN model was described in ''Liquid Chromatography at Critical
+    The COIL model was described in ''Liquid Chromatography at Critical
     Conditions: Comprehensive Approach to Sequence-Dependent Retention Time Prediction'', Alexander V. Gorshkov et al, Analytical Chemistry, 2006, 78 (22), 7770-7777. `Link <http://dx.doi.org/10.1021/ac060913x>`_.